hchulkim/replication-template/README.md

 	- Add tags to tasks to track progress by area.
 Some template tags included: `build`, `analysis`, `writing`, `review`, `enhancement`, `bug`.
 - Use branches to ensure your main research workflow is not corrupted.
 Also modify files via pull requests.
 Use closing keywords to close issues.

-# Example README template {#example}
+# Example README template

 When you are creating your own research project based on this GitHub template, only keep the format below and erase all the contents above.
-Also erase the [README documentation and checklist section](#checklist) below.
+Also erase the [README documentation and checklist section](#readme-documentation-and-checklist) below.

-##README documentation and checklist {#checklist}
+## README documentation and checklist

 This part should contain following information: